 NOTE – repository in the sense of this article means a Doctrine Repository Object.
 This object is used to interact with the database.

 So you need to make a lot of basic Doctrine repositories for your Symfony 5 app?
 I needed to do the same thing.
 That is why I created a Doctrine Repository maker for Symfony 5+ or any version that contains the Maker Bundle and uses the src/Repository and src/Entity directory structure.

-I knew exactly how to design a database.
+I know exactly how to design a database, I’ve studied that deeply.
 But I didn’t feel like wasting time to learn everything about Doctrine ORM just to be able to make queries and use migrations.

 So I have this seriously complex app I am building.
 It needs several hundred tables.
 I had well over 100 tables already created via MySQL Workbench.
 I love workbench because it is a nice UI that makes creating tables and making changes super fast and easy.
 Much faster than typing all of that mess into an Entity directly.

 So what I did is I used Doctrine to reverse engineer my database and create the mapping to the Entity Annotations.
 That was a pain, but still faster than learning EVERYTHING about Doctrine and typing all that stuff in.

 The main problems with reverse engineering with Doctrine is it doesn’t create the repositories for the entities.
 And in order to use Doctrine with Symfony you need a Repository for each Entity, especially if you need custom queries/methods.

 Another issue I had is if you do reverse engineer your database like this and you do create the repositories, you must then go into each Entity and add the Repository imports.